-As presented in note 10 of the consolidated financial statements, Broadcast and distribution rights amounted to \$165.8 million at December 31, 2020, and as presented in note 3, an amount of \$224.2 million related to programs, broadcast and distribution rights was recorded as part of the purchases of goods and services for the year ended December 31, 2020.
+As presented in note 9 of the consolidated financial statements, broadcast and distribution rights amounted to \$174.8 million at December 31, 2021, and as presented in note 3, an amount of \$298.4 million related to rights and audiovisual content was recorded as part of the purchases of goods and services for the year ended December 31, 2021.
 Broadcast rights represent a significant portion of these amounts.
 As described in note 1(o), broadcast rights are charged to operating expenses when televisual products and films are broadcast over the contract period, using a method based on the manner in which future economic benefits from the rights will be generated.
-Also, estimates of future revenue used to determine net realizable values of inventories related to broadcasting rights are reviewed periodically bv management, and the carrying value is reduced to net realizable value, as necessary, based on this assessment.
+Also, estimates of future revenue used to determine net realizable values of inventories related to broadcasting rights are reviewed periodically by management, and the carrying value is reduced to net realizable value, as necessary, based on this assessment.

 We determined that the measurement of the broadcast rights constituted a key audit matter, given the significance of these rights to the consolidated financial statements, the complexity in auditing management's estimates and the assumptions in the determination of future revenues used by management in the determination of net realizable values and in the manner in which future economic benefits from the rights will be generated.

 To test the measurement of the broadcasting rights, our audit procedures included, among others, the following: